This leaflet gives a brief summary of asthma.

 - Asthma is caused by inflammation in the airways.
 The cause of the inflammation is not known.
 The inflammation causes the muscle in the airways to contract, and also extra mucus to form.
 These make the airways narrower than normal.

 - Symptoms include wheeze, cough, and shortness of breath.
 Symptoms can range from mild to severe.

 - Certain 'triggers' make symptoms worse in some people.
 For example, exercise, colds, pollen, allergy to pets, air pollution.

 - Reliever inhalers relax the muscle in the airways.
 This gives quick relief of symptoms as the airways open wider.
-These are also known as 'bronchodilator' inhalers as they dilate (widen) the airways (the bronchi).
+These are also known as 'bronchodilator' inhalers as they widen (dilate) the airways (bronchi).
 You use these inhalers 'as required' if symptoms develop.

 - Preventer inhalers reduce inflammation.
-The drug in most preventer inhalers is a steroid.
+The medicine in most preventer inhalers is a steroid.
 Use these each day to prevent symptoms from occurring.